Microsoft/azure-docs.pt-pt/articles/aks/servicemesh-consul-install.md

 ### <a name="install-the-consul-components-on-aks"></a>Instale os componentes do Cônsul no AKS

-Começaremos por descarregar a versão `v0.10.0` da tabela do Cônsul Helm.
-Esta versão do gráfico inclui a versão cônsul `1.6.0`.
+Começaremos por descarregar a `v0.10.0` versão da tabela do Cônsul Helm.
+Esta versão do gráfico inclui `1.6.0`a versão do Cônsul.

 ::: zone pivot="client-operating-system-linux"